Braided Rivers Community Trust

 We thank our Trustees for their willingness to serve and look ahead with confidence as we continue to invest in a strong and connected Mid Canterbury community.

-Gerard (Ged) Rushton - Chair BRCT
+Gerard "Ged" Rushton - Chair BRCT

-With a lifelong connection to Mid Canterbury, Gerard Rushton has spent over 40 years supporting local sports, business, and community initiatives.
-As a trustee of the Braided Rivers Trust, he combines governance expertise with a practical understanding of the needs of local groups.
+With a lifelong connection to Mid Canterbury, Ged Rushton has spent over 40 years supporting local sports, business, and community initiatives.
+As a trustee of the Braided Rivers Community Trust, he combines governance expertise with a practical understanding of the needs of local groups.
 Gerard has chaired the MCRU Board, contributed nationally through rugby administration, and currently leads the Meningitis Foundation Aotearoa NZ.
 His focus is on strengthening community connections and ensuring the Trust’s legacy thrives.

 Chantelle Quinn